FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/python_udf_in_hive.md

 also be able to leverage external libraries like Numpy, Scipy, Pandas etc.
 This makes things a lot more complicated since we have to provide not only some Python script but also a full-blown virtual environment including the external libraries.
-Therefore, all we require here from the actual Hive setup is that a basic installation of Python is available on the data nodes.
+Therefore, we require only from the actual Hive setup that a basic installation of Python is available on the data nodes.

 ## General information

 To keep the idea behind UD(A)Fs short, only some general notes are mentioned here.
-With the help of the [Transform/Map-Reduce syntax][2], i.e. ``TRANSFORM`` it is possible to plug in own custom mappers and reducers.
+With the help of the [Transform/Map-Reduce syntax][2], i.e. ``TRANSFORM``, it is possible to plug in own custom mappers and reducers.
 This is where we gonna hook in our Python script.
 An UDF is basically only a transformation done by a mapper meaning that each row should be mapped to exactly one row.
 A UDAF on the